 The sculpture has its roots in drawings created for the 1946 catalog of L. S. Ayres, the city’s premier department store.
 Advertising artist Virginia Holmes used angel illustrations to fill space in the somewhat sparse, post-war catalog and they became a hit.
 With their 75th anniversary approaching in 1947, the store commissioned sculptor and Herron School of Art instructor David Rubens to create the thirty-six inch tall bronze sculpture.
 Employees unceremoniously placed the cherub upon their well-known clock at the corner of Washington and Meridian Streets on the day before Thanksgiving in 1947 and created a sensation.
 Through the years, generations of residents visited downtown during the holidays to enjoy the store’s decorated Christmas windows and take a peek at the angel, especially since it was a tradition for shoppers to “meet under the Ayres’ clock.”

 The May Company bought out L. S. Ayres in 1986 and moved the sculpture to their Saint Louis warehouse after closing the downtown store in January 1992.
-Administrators likely did not understand the fondness that Indianapolis folks had for the little cherub, nor did they anticipate the public outcry when they ignored the tradition and the clock sat lonely during the 1992 and 1993 seasons.
-After hundreds of calls, passionate notes, and letters to the editor, the May Company finally gave in and returned the cherub to the city in 1994 and it again appears yearly on the old Ayres clock.
+Administrators likely did not understand the fondness that Indianapolis folks had for the little cherub, nor did they anticipate the public outcry when they ignored the tradition and the clock sat lonely during the 1992 season.
+The anonymous mystery group FTC (Free the Cherub) alerted the media and distributed bumper stickers reading, “Free the Cherub!
+Boycott Ayres!”
+After hundreds of calls, passionate notes, letters to the editor, and even a poem lamenting the loss read by then-Mayor Stephen Goldsmith, the May Company finally gave in and returned the cherub to the city December 1992.
+Since 1993 it has again appeared yearly on the old Ayres’ clock.
 Today Carson Pirie Scott occupies the old Ayres building.
-Indianapolis Downtown, Inc. is the guardian for the whimsical cherub which celebrates its 65th birthday this year.
+Indianapolis Downtown, Inc. is the guardian for the whimsical cherub which celebrates its 67th birthday in 2014.
 (Undated photograph, ca. 2010)

 I hope you all have a very Happy Thanksgiving with friends, family, and loved ones and enjoy your own traditions!
 Thanks for all of your kind words, comments, and shared memories and photographs of Indianapolis.